Synvya/synvya-client-2/docs/restaurants/RESTAURANT_RESPONSE_FORMAT.md

 The customer's console will show:
 ```
-📤 Sent reservation request - Thread ID: <gift_wrap_id>
+📤 Sent reservation request - Thread ID: <unsigned_rumor_id>
 ```

-Your response should tag this exact ID.
+Your response should tag the unsigned 9901 rumor ID.
 If thread matching fails, you'll see:
 ```
 Received response for unknown thread: <your_thread_id>
 Available threads: [<expected_thread_id>, ...]